-If you have a large vegetable garden – and by large, we mean 30’ x 50’ or so, or larger – then a middle buster will be a valuable tool for you year after year, season after season.
+If you have a large vegetable garden – and by large, we mean 30’ x 50’ (9 x 15 m) or so, or larger – then a middle buster will be a valuable tool for you year after year, season after season.

 A Frontier Middle Buster is a really great labor- and time-saving tool for both putting in your big garden, AND, at harvest time, for digging out all those great root vegetables you’ve grown, bringing them right up to the surface.
 It’s compatible with a Category 1, 3-point hitch.
 And if you’re using a John Deere tractor with an iMatch® Quick Hitch, it’s even easier to attach.
-This middle buster will work really well with tractors ranging from 25 to 45 horsepower.
+This middle buster will work really well with tractors ranging from 25 to 45 horsepower (18.6-33.6 kW).
+So in this video, we’ve paired a Frontier PM1001 Middle Buster (US CA) with a John Deere 2025R (US CA) Compact Utility Tractor.

 When it’s time to harvest, just slowly drive over the top of the vegetation, running the middle buster through the bottom of the hill.
 Your potatoes will pop right up to the surface.
 The same process will work with other root vegetables, such as carrots, beets, onions, parsnips, etc.